SBOM (Software Bill of Materials): Strengthening Security through Software Transparency

 Companies That Need to Implement an SBOM

 The digital landscape is fraught with threats, making the implementation of an SBOM paramount for companies dealing with critical infrastructure or sensitive data.
-High-risk industries, such as health care, energy, defense and financial services, are particularly susceptible due to their reliance on intricate software networks, but the OSSRA report highlights the massive potential for open-source risk points within any organization’s digital products.
+High-risk industries, such as health care, energy, aerospace and financial services, are particularly susceptible due to their reliance on intricate software networks, but the OSSRA report highlights the massive potential for open-source risk points within any organization’s digital products.

 And implementing a software bill of materials isn’t simply about compliance — it’s good business.
 Identifying vulnerabilities early on enables quicker response times when issues arise, reducing downtime and maintaining customer trust.